healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 Foam Level: 61.9%

-The NC900 was the best kale juicer among the models we tested.
-Though admittedly not as fast as we’d prefer, this machine took the least time to complete the test, and made 1 - 2 oz more juice than other models from the same amount of kale (18 oz).
+The NC900 was also the best kale juicer we tested.
+Although admittedly not as fast as we’d prefer, this juicer  was still the fastest, and made 1 - 2 oz more juice than other machines from the same amount of kale (18 oz).
 That can accumulate to a _huge_ difference if you juice kale every day!
 The juice has a thick layer of froth on it, but that doesn’t affect the juice quality and is easily removable with a spoon or strainer.

 Design
 ------